tizah/product-catalog-microservice/README.md

 ## Catalog Service Documentation
 ### Overview
 The Catalog Service is a microservice architecture project designed to handle catalog products.
-It's likely part of a larger e-commerce or inventory management system, providing functionality for managing products in a catalog, including creating, updating, retrieving, and deleting products.
+It's part of a larger e-commerce or inventory management system, providing functionality for managing products in a catalog, including creating, updating, retrieving, and deleting products.

 ### Technology Stack